freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/longest-increasing-subsequence.md

 $\\{3, 10, 20\\}$

-For more information on this problem please see [Wikipedia](<https://en.wikipedia.org/wiki/Longest increasing subsequence>).

 # --instructions--

 Write a function that takes an array of numbers as a parameter and returns the longest increasing subsequence.